LongsightGroup/google-drive-lti/README.txt

   * Page opens with list of sites
 !!!
 13. Click on "Sites" (left-side menu)
   !
 If step number !!! ... changes, change note at top of this installation step to match this step's correct number
-14. Click on ID for the new site
+14. Click on ID for the site
   * Page opens with editor for site's information
 15. Click on button "Pages"
   * Page opens with list of site's pages